Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 - The implementation contains significant amounts of new `unsafe` code.
 Despite extensive testing, fuzzing, partial model checking and code review, it's possible that users could encounter novel UB in their programs.
 - On machines without multi-threading capabilities and or lacking free multi-threading resources, debug and release builds can suffer significant compile-time regressions.
-- driftsort significantly regresses binary-size for all tested types, with all tested compiler settings.
+- driftsort significantly increases binary-size for all tested types, with all tested compiler settings.

 ### Reasons that speak for adoption